sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

     print(f"Product {product_id}: Predicted Rating = {predicted_rating:.2f}")
 ```

-This implementation demonstrates how companies can leverage collaborative filtering to "know what products their customers want"[^1], enabling personalized recommendations similar to those used by analytics competitors like Amazon.
+This implementation demonstrates how companies can leverage collaborative filtering to "know what products their customers want", enabling personalized recommendations similar to those used by analytics competitors like Amazon.

 ## Case Study: Real-Time Analytics in Supply Chain Optimization

 ### Scenario Overview

 A global manufacturing company faced challenges with supply chain disruptions, inventory management, and delivery performance.
-The company decided to implement real-time analytics to transform its supply chain operations, aligning with Davenport's observation that analytics competitors "optimize their supply chains and can thus determine the impact of an unexpected constraint, simulate alternatives, and route shipments around problems"[^1].
+The company decided to implement real-time analytics to transform its supply chain operations, aligning with Davenport's observation that analytics competitors "optimize their supply chains and can thus determine the impact of an unexpected constraint, simulate alternatives, and route shipments around problems".

 ### Implementation Strategy